Vinbergs IF

 Vinbergs IF is a Swedish football club located in Vinberg in Falkenberg Municipality, Halland County.

 Background

-Vinbergs Idrottsförening is a sports club that was founded in 1932 and has specialised in football and gymnastics.
-The club's most famous player is Magnus "Turbo" Svensson who played for the Swedish national team.
+Vinbergs Idrottsförening is a sports club that was founded in 1932 and has specialised in the football and gymnastics sports.
+The club's most notable player is Magnus "Turbo" Svensson who played for the Sweden national team.
 Bandy player Magnus Svensson (who currently plays for Warberg IC) also played football for Vinbergs IF.
-Former volleyball player Niklas Carlsson, who played for Falkenbergs Volleybollklubb (Fvbk) and the Swedish national team, was a very talented goalkeeper with the football club.
+Former volleyball player Niklas Carlsson, who played for Falkenbergs Volleybollklubb (Fvbk) and the Sweden national team, was a very talented goalkeeper with the football club.

 Since their foundation Vinbergs IF has participated mainly in the middle and lower divisions of the Swedish football league system.
 The club currently plays in Division 3 Sydvästra Götaland which is the fifth tier of Swedish football.
 The club played 4 seasons in Division 2 Södra Götaland in the 1990s.
 They play their home matches at the Vinåvallen in Vinberg.

 Vinbergs IF are affiliated to Hallands Fotbollförbund.